jackharrison27/Azure_Capstone/README.md

 ### Data upload

 The data was uploaded using the AzureML Datasets UI.
 It was uploaded from a csv found on the UCI Machine Learning Repository to the Workspace Blob Storage.
-In both notebooks I loaded the data using these lines:
+In both notebooks, I loaded the data by referencing it by name in Blob Storage, as shown below:
 ```python
 dataset_name = 'wine_quality'
 dataset = Dataset.get_by_name(workspace=ws, name=dataset_name)